 1. Cradle Mountain - Go here!!
 Forms the northern end of the Cradle Mt - Lake St Clair National Park, and is a part of the Tasmanian Wilderness World Heritage Area.
 This place is incredible at any time of year, and gives a true representation of breathtaking Tasmanian wilderness - while being accessible by car!
 There are well maintained roads, numerous levels of accommodation, and places to eat (relatively expensive).
 There are great day walks of varying length and difficulty, with some big rewards for walkers taking on the higher peaks.
 There is also a visitor information centre providing all you need to know, and guides are on hand to aid visitors if needed. almost 12 years ago

 Scott has a point about the airwalk - it's not worth a drive just to see it and I'd only visit it if I was in the area.

 Another option is to take a day trip to the South West of Tasmania and visit Bathurst Harbour in the world heritage national park.
 If you enjoy untouched, pristine wilderness this is definitely a place to visit as only few people in the world have been here!

 As there are no roads to the park the only way to get there is to fly.
 A few local charter services provide package tours (for about $200 per person, see www.airtasmania.com.au).
-If you fly you'll go in a small plane and track down the coast past the most southern tip of Australia - the scenery on the flight is spectacular and really gives you a feel of Tasmania's ruggedness and beauty. over 10 years ago
+If you fly you'll go in a small plane and track down the coast past the most southern tip of Australia - the scenery on the flight is spectacular and really gives you a feel of Tasmania's ruggedness and beauty. almost 12 years ago